aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/document/createdocumentfragment/_index.md

 ---
 ## Document.CreateDocumentFragment method

-Creates an empty DocumentFragment object.
+Creates a new empty [`DocumentFragment`](../../documentfragment) into which DOM nodes can be added to build an offscreen DOM tree.

 ```csharp
 public DocumentFragment CreateDocumentFragment()